Feanor007/MESA/docs/_build/html/_sources/notebooks/tutorials/MESA_in_R.rst.txt

 Using MESA in R
 ================

-To use MESA in R, you can utilize the "reticulate" package, which provides a bridge between R and Python.
+To use `MESA` in R, you can utilize the `reticulate` package, which provides a bridge between R and Python.
 Here's how to get started:

 1. Install the `reticulate` package in R by running ``install.packages("reticulate")``.
-2. Import MESA modules as needed.
+2. Import `MESA` modules as needed.
 For example, to import the ecological module, use ``eco <- reticulate::import("mesa.ecospatial")``.
-3. You can now create and run MESA models directly within your R environment.
+3. You can now create and run `MESA` models directly within your R environment.

-This approach allows you to harness R's powerful data analysis and visualization capabilities alongside MESA's modeling framework.
+This approach allows you to harness R's powerful data analysis and visualization capabilities alongside `MESA`'s modeling framework.

 Loading Packages
 ----------------